esphome/esphome-docs/guides/contributing.rst

 Syntax
 ******

-In hindsight, Markdown would have been the much better choice, but at the time we were setting up the documentation good Doxygen integration was key to us.
-Anyway, here's a quick RST primer:
+Here's a quick RST primer:

 - **Headers**: You can write titles like this: